-So, if you’re ready to open up your gates and share your stunning backyard oasis with your friends, family, and peers, we have some tips on entertaining safely in your outdoor living space.
+So, if you’re ready to open up your gates and share your stunning backyard oasis with your friends, family, and peers, we have some tips on entertaining in your outdoor living space.

 First thing’s first: You’ll need to make a few important decisions before hosting anyone:

 Consider your capacity.
 How many people can fit in your outdoor space?

 Remember that your guests may need to visit the lavatory during their visit, and assuming this space is indoors, consider how you will encourage them to sanitize before and after use.

 Add disinfectant wipes and post a sign encouraging guests to wipe the door handle, taps, toilet handle, and seat before and after use.
 Also, instead of a guest’s towel, use disposable wipes.

 Who is invited?
 Be clear with your guests to prevent any misunderstanding.
 With social distancing boundaries still suggested, ‘the more the merrier’ isn’t always best.